 The Department of Occupational Therapy supports many opportunities for students and academic recognition.
 The Department participates in the College Honors in the Discipline Program.
 Bachelor of Science students are notified of Honors eligibility during the junior year.
-Students with an Occupational Therapy grade point average of 3.50 or higher also are considered candidates for the national occupational therapy honor society, Pi Theta Epsilon.
+Students with an Occupational Therapy grade point average of 3.750 or higher are eligible to participate.